zy26/SSMD/README.md

 * `Proportion`    Estimated proportion for each identified cell type
 * `marker_gene`    Gene modules used as markers for each predicted cell type
 * `Escore`    Explanation Score for each marker gene
+* `potential_modules`    Rank-1 gene modules which may represent a distinct or rare cell type

 ## Examples